darthpelo/pappami-iOS/README.md

 ## Attention

-- The project has not yet been tested with Xcode 5 and iOS 7.
+- Use Xcode 5 to open the project.
-- If you wont to user NewRelic and Crittercism frameworks, remeber to add your APIKEY and update *Framework Search Path* and *Library Search Path* in Build Settings.
+- Now the project support only iOS 7 and iOS 6.

 ### Veespo Framework